Gun control after the Sandy Hook Elementary School shooting

 After the Sandy Hook Elementary School shooting, multiple gun laws were proposed in the United States at the federal and state levels.
 The shooting renewed debate about gun control.
 The debates focused on requiring background checks on all firearm sales (called universal background checks), and on passing new and expanded assault weapon and high-capacity magazine bans.

 Background

 On December 14, 2012, twenty children and six adults were murdered at Sandy Hook Elementary School in Newtown, Connecticut.
-One other adult had been murdered before the shooter went to the school.
+One other adult, the shooter's mother, had been murdered before the shooter went to the school.
+He committed suicide after hearing the police arrive.
 It was the deadliest primary school shooting, the fourth-deadliest mass shooting by a single person, and one of the deadliest mass shootings in U.S. history.

 Initial response

 Within hours of the shooting, a We the People user started a petition asking the White House to "immediately address the issue of gun control through the introduction of legislation in Congress," and the gun control advocacy group the Brady Campaign to Prevent Gun Violence reported that an avalanche of donations caused its website to crash.
 That afternoon, President Barack Obama made a televised statement offering condolences on behalf of the nation to Connecticut governor, Dannel Malloy and saying, "we're going to have to come together and take meaningful action to prevent more tragedies like this, regardless of the politics."
 Speaking at a December 16 memorial service in Newtown, Obama said he would "use whatever power this office holds" to prevent similar tragedies.
 By December 17, the White House petition had more than 150,000 signatures, and one week after the shooting it had almost 200,000, along with those on 30 similar petitions.

 A USA Today/Gallup poll conducted days after the shooting showed "mixed results" regarding public opinion on firearm laws.
 While public support for strengthening gun laws rose 15 percent compared to a similar poll in 2011, there had been "little change in attitudes about some longstanding proposals, including the outlawing of assault rifles."
 A law requiring background checks for all gun-show sales was favored by 92 percent of Americans and a law banning the sale and possession of high-capacity magazines (defined by the poll as those capable of holding more than 10 rounds) was supported by 62 percent of Americans.
 A record-high 74 percent opposed a ban on handguns and 51 percent opposed banning assault weapons.